· 2 min read

 Businesses seeking assistance with meeting the new regulations can contact NSF for assistance in their home country or in China.

 NSF China offers offices in Shanghai and Qingdao.
-The city centre Shanghai office was recently relocated to better serve clients.
+The downtown Shanghai office was recently relocated to better serve clients.
 The new space includes offices in addition to meeting areas.

 For more information or media interviews, please contact Anj Oto at firstname.lastname@example.org.